About Ski Pass Options in La Plagne & Paradiski

 If you like clocking up the miles and want to explore every inch of the available terrain then the Paradiski Unlimited Pass is the only choice for you.
 You get unlimited access to 425kms of piste, 144 lifts and 2 glaciers in La Plagne & Les Arcs.
 Anyone of an intermediate ski ability and upwards would undoubtedly get great enjoyment from this pass.

-Included in your Paradiski pass - in La Plagne: Half pipe, Freestyle Park, Boardercross, Chrono speed, and In Les Arcs: Mille8 (excluding toboggan run and aqua leisure centre), Big Airbag, Boardercross, Water slide from March, Snowpark, Free video at Snowpark, Park Avalanche, Nordic Skiing, Chrono speed, Trails Natur ', night skiing
+Included in your Paradiski pass in La Plagne are the Half pipe, Freestyle Park, Boardercross, Chrono speed, and In Les Arcs, the Mille8 (excluding toboggan run and aqua leisure centre), big airbag, boardercross, water slide from March, snowpark, free video at snowpark, Park Avalanche, Nordic skiing, speed checks, nature pistes and night skiing.

 Also see: Snowparks in La Plagne

-If you've just arrived in resort and want to find your feet before buying a lift pass then there are a number of lifts that you can use for free.
-They are all drag or rope lifts and finish at the top of nursery slopes that are also free of charge and are reserved for beginners and children.
+There are a number of drag or rope lifts that you can use for free in La Plagne.
+They take you to the top of nursery slopes that are also free of charge and are reserved for beginners and children.
+The free lifts are: